abpframework/abp/docs/en/Modules/Database-Tables.md

 ### CmsUsers

-This table stores information about the cms kit module users.
+This table stores information about the CMS Kit module users.
 When a new identity user is created, a new record will be added to this table.

 ### CmsBlogs